Kata'ib Hezbollah: Iraqi insurgency (2003–2011)

-On 2 July 2009, the group was added to the U.S. State Department list of Foreign Terrorist Organizations.
-The group was held responsible for numerous IED attacks, mortar, rocket and RPG attacks as well as sniper operations, targeting US and Iraqi forces, including a November 2008 rocket attack that killed two U.N. workers.
+On 2 July 2009, KH was added to the U.S. State Department list of Foreign Terrorist Organizations.
+The group was held responsible for numerous IED, mortar, rocket and RPG attacks as well as sniper operations, targeting US and Iraqi forces, including a November 2008 rocket attack that killed two U.N. workers.

 In December 2009, the group intercepted the unencrypted video feed of MQ-1 Predator UAVs above Iraq.

 On 12 February 2010, a firefight with suspected members of the group occurred 265 km southeast of Baghdad in a village near the Iranian border, the U.S. military said.
 Twelve people were arrested, it said.
 "The joint security team was fired upon by individuals dispersed in multiple residential buildings ... members of the security team returned fire, killing individuals assessed to be enemy combatants," the military said in a statement.
 The Provincial Iraqi officials said many of the dead were innocent bystanders, and demanded compensation.
 They said eight people were killed.

-On 13 July 2010, General Ray Odierno named Kata'ib Hezbollah as being behind threats against American bases in Iraq.
+On 13 July 2010, General Ray Odierno named KH as being behind threats against American bases in Iraq.
 "In the last couple weeks there's been an increased threat ... and so we've increased our security on some of our bases," Odierno told reporters at a briefing in Baghdad.

-On 6 June 2011, Kata'ib Hezbollah militants fired rockets at Forward Operating Base Loyalty in eastern Baghdad killing six U.S. soldiers.
+On 6 June 2011, KH militants fired rockets at Forward Operating Base Loyalty in eastern Baghdad killing six U.S. soldiers.
 Another five soldiers were also wounded in the attack.

-On 29 June 2011, Kata'ib Hezbollah fired IRAM rockets that struck a US base near the Iranian border - COP Shocker.
+On 29 June 2011, KH fired IRAM rockets that struck a US base near the Iranian border – COP Shocker.
 The attack resulted in the deaths of three American soldiers.
-A videotape of the rocket attack was published on the internet by the militia.

-In July 2011, an Iraqi intelligence official estimated the group's size at 1,000 fighters and said the militants were paid between $300 to $500 per month.
+In July 2011, an Iraqi intelligence official estimated the group's size at 1,000 fighters and said the militants were paid between $300 and $500 per month.

 The Al-Qa'im border crossing has seen hastened military activity as the group is expected to play an important military and security role as the crossing with Syria is officially opened on September 30, 2019.